SkipKayhil/Twitch-API/IRC.md

 - Connecting on the wrong port
 - Connecting to the wrong server
 - Using an incorrect username and/or password
+- Going over the JOIN or AUTH rate limits.

 ## Command & Message Limit
 - If you send more than 20 commands or messages to the server within a 30 second period, you will get locked out for 8 hours automatically.
 These are **not** lifted so please be careful when working with IRC!
+- Mods can type 100 messages in a channel before hitting this rate limit.
+If a message is sent to a room in which your global message count is already too high, you will be disconnected.
+- JOINs are rate-limited to 50 JOINs per 15 seconds.
+Additional JOINs sent after this will cause an unsuccessful login.

 ## Commands you can send
+Most normal chat commands like /timeout, /ban, /clear are sent with periods in place of the forward slash.
+For example, to ban the user "xangold", you would send ".ban xangold" to the server (minus the quotes).

 If you send an invalid command, you will receive a 421 numeric back:
 ```
 < CAP REQ :multi-prefix